ivanbabko/ivanbabko.net/README.md

-**This is a source code of my product design portfolio www.ivanbabko.net.**
+**This is a source code of my product design portfolio.**

-It's powered by my two other projects:
+Powered by my two other projects:
 - [Goodrocket Jekyll](https://github.com/ivanbabko/goodrocket-jekyll) - a web dev starting kit based on Jekyll and Gulp
 - [Goodrocket CSS](https://github.com/ivanbabko/goodrocket-css) - a sass-powered, mobile first, modular CSS bolierplate